Insurance

 • provide personal protective equipment

-• provide adequate first-aid facilities and arrangements for dealing with any accidents should they occur
+• provide adequate first-aid facilities and arrangements for dealing with any accidents that should occur

 • provide adequate welfare facilities